 calculating cable size – Voltage drop

-Depending on its size and length, the copper wire in a cable acts as a resistor.
-As current runs through the conductor, a voltage drop occurs: the voltage at the end of the conductor is lower than at the source.
+The copper wire in a cable acts as a resistor and the amount of resistance varies according to the its size and length.
+As current runs through the conductor a voltage drop occurs: the voltage at the end of the conductor is lower than at the source.
 Smaller wires and higher currents will increase the voltage drop by raising resistance and increasing the load respectively.
 More about this in a minute!

 Why care about this?
 Well, electrical equipment is designed and tested to operate within a range of expected voltages, but is not guaranteed to work correctly outside of that range.
-So, for instance, as a manufacturer making an electrical device for the UK market you would know the nominal voltage is 230V, but in practice that this can vary according to things like the ambient temperature and the load on the network and as a result might test between 215-255V
+If you are making an electrical device for the UK market you would know although the nominal voltage is 230V, but in practice that this can vary according to things like the ambient temperature and the load on the network, and as a result you might test your device operates correctly between 215 v and 255 v.

 If the voltage drop causes the voltage to go below expected levels the effects on electronic equipment can be erratic or ceased operation, which in turn may damage it or injure the user.